bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   .. warning::

     Only dependencies with the scope :code:`compile`, :code:`system` and :code:`runtime` are copied.
-To reduce the size of your ivy archive make sure that your dependencies are correctly configured:
+To reduce the size of your ivy archive, make sure that your dependencies are configured correctly:

       * Mark test dependencies with the scope :code:`test`
       * `Exclude transient dependencies <https://maven.apache.org/pom.html#exclusions>`__ which are already delivered by the core